Authentic Cassette Tape Based "Itchycoo" Flanger and Echo System

-cassette tape based flanger
+HJW Electronics cassette deck tape flanger

-Itchycoo Flanger Control Unit
+Itchycoo Flanger Control Unit Introduction

-General Description
+Flanger Unit General Description

 This is a 3U rack unit with standard mains power supply.
 It provides audio routing and speed control for two domestic three-head cassette tape machines such that they can be used to create authentic 1960s style tape flanging effects.
 The tape machines link to the rear of the unit with a total of four dual phono leads.
 The speed control of one machine is achieved by voltage control of the capstan motor connected by a three wire connection.
 The flange effect can be adjusted manually on a front panel control or externally by voltage control.
 There are sufficient jack patch sockets and input-output flexibility such that the tape machines can also be used for tape echo or tape feedback effects.
 Inverting gain controls enable different tape decks to be used which may have an overall inverting signal path between the record inputs and the downstream tape monitor outputs.

-Controls and Inputs
+Tape Flanger Controls And Inputs

 Front Panel Controls